 It’s important to compare apples with apples.
 The type of mortgage you are looking to get—such as fixed-rate or adjustable-rate—is also a key factor.
 Comparing the interest and APR rates against two different types of loans will not give you an accurate assessment.

 We can help you find the best mortgage that works for you.
 Our loan officers are highly trained and ready to answer any questions you may have.
-Contact us today or visit our mortgage web center for more information.
+Contact us today for more information.